Klipper3d/klipper/docs/Protocol.md

 The above declares a command named "set_digital_out".
-This allows the host to "invoke" this command which would cause the command_set_digital_out() C function will be executed in the firmware.
+This allows the host to "invoke" this command which would cause the command_set_digital_out() C function to be executed in the firmware.
 The above also indicates that the command takes two integer parameters.
 When the command_set_digital_out() C code is executed, it will be passed an array containing these two integers - the first corresponding to the 'pin' and the second corresponding to the 'value'.

-In general, the parameters are described with printf() style parameters (eg, "%u").
+In general, the parameters are described with printf() style syntax (eg, "%u").
 In the above example, "value=" is a parameter name and "%c" indicates the parameter is an integer.
 The parameter name is used as documentation.
 In this example, the "%c" is used as documentation to indicate the expected integer is 1 byte in size (the declared integer size does not impact the parsing or encoding).

 At firmware compile time, the build will collect all commands declared with DECL_COMMAND(), determine their parameters, and arrange for them